brightmart/ai_law/README.md

 10.Environment
 -------------------------------------------------------------------------
-   python 3 + tensorflow 1.8
+   python 2 + tensorflow 1.8

-   for people use python2, you can just add below lines:
+   for people use python3, you can just remove below lines:

       import sys